elliottwaissbluth/tensor-hero/Model_1/Processing/README.txt

     - There are a few things you need to change in this file to run it on your local machine, everything that needs changed is tagged with a comment: NEEDSCHANGE
         - ctl+f search this to find the things you need to modify
+- m1_postprocessing.py
+    - Defines inference for model
+    - Post processing pipeline for model output to .chart file
+    - Includes functionality to go all the way from song to .chart file

 ~~~~ Data Format ~~~~
 Each song was split into segments of 4 seconds.
 The last segment was discarded as it usually didn't add up to 4 seconds